shriyala/fas-powershell/docs/Test-FasCertificateSigningRequest.md

 ```

 ### -Password
-Password for authentication to FAS server ($NULL for current user account)
+Password for authentication to FAS server ($NULL for current user account).

 ```yaml
 Type: String